stella

 ← Browse all Obesity trials

 GLP-1 medications like semaglutide and tirzepatide have changed obesity treatment more than any drug in decades, with many patients losing 15 to 22 percent of their body weight.
-Research is now expanding to next-generation drugs, oral versions, and longer-acting injections, while studying who benefits most and how to keep weight off long term.
+Research is now expanding to next-generation drugs like retatrutide (a triple-hormone agonist showing ~24% weight loss in Phase 2), oral GLP-1s, and longer-acting injections, while studying who benefits most and how to keep weight off long term.

 What's actually going on in research